Siblings Of Children With Special Needs: The Unspoken!

 The Truth?

 The truth is that a sibling’s role is still the least talked about.
 Even though, they remain that one person who is going to share the longest lasting relationship with our child of special needs, more than the parents!
-We like to believe that as parents we have it hardest, but pay a little attention and you will be surprised to find out that it’s not always compassion, sympathy or love that our ‘normal’ child is experiencing.
-They too have concerns which are in some ways identical to what we as parents go through like a need for information, guilt, blaming themselves, loneliness, future concerns and in some ways quite different emotions like peer issues, resentment, sibling rivalry and a pressure to perform.
+We like to believe that as parents we have it hardest, but pay a little attention and you will be surprised to find out that it’s not always compassion, sympathy or love that our ‘neuro-typical’ child is experiencing.
+They too have concerns which are in some ways identical to what we as parents go through like a need for information, guilt, blaming themselves, loneliness, future concerns and in some ways quite different emotions like peer issues, resentment, sibling rivalry, lack of attention from paretns in their formative years and a pressure to perform.

 It also makes a great difference if the sibling is elder or younger to the child with disability.
 It is because the younger siblings don’t know any other way of life; they are born into that situation.
-But in case of older siblings and especially if there is a large gap, they remember the attention, the time they shared alone with the parents.
+But in case of older siblings and especially if there is a large age gap, they remember the attention and the time they solely shared with the parents.

 From the Horse’s Mouth